Afroasiatic languages: Numerals

 Another factor making comparisons of AA numeral systems difficult is the possibility of borrowing.
 Only some Berber languages maintain the native Berber numeral system, with many using Arabic loans for higher numbers and some from any numeral beyond two.
 In some Berber languages, the roots for one and two are also borrowed from Arabic.
 Some South Cushitic numerals are borrowed from Nilotic languages, other Cushitic numerals have been borrowed from Ethiopian Semitic languages.

-The Cushitic and Chadic numeral systems appear to have originally been base 5.
-The system in Berber, Egyptian, and Semitic, however, has independent words for the numbers 6-9.
-Thus, it is possible that the numerals in Egyptian, Berber, and Semitic are more closely related, whereas the Cushitic and Chadic numerals are more closely related to each other.

 Cognates

 Afroasiatic languages share a vocabulary of Proto-Afroasiatic origin to varying extents.
-Writing in 2004, John Huehnergaard notes the great difficulty in establishing cognate sets across the family.
+Writing in 2004, John Huehnergard notes the great difficulty in establishing cognate sets across the family.
 Identifying cognates is difficult because the languages in question are often separated by thousands of years of development and many languages within the family have long been in contact with each other, raising the possibility of loanwords.
 Work is also hampered because of the poor state of documentation of many languages.

 There are two etymological dictionaries of Afroasiatic, one by Christopher Ehret, and one by Vladimir Orel and Olga Stolbova, both from 1995.
 Both works provide highly divergent reconstructions and have been heavily criticized by other scholars.
 Andrzej Zaborski refers to Orel and Stolbova's reconstructions as "controversial", and Ehret's as "not acceptable to many scholars".
 Tom Güldemann argues that much comparative work in Afroasiatic suffers from not attempting first to reconstruct smaller units within the individual branches, but instead comparing words in the individual languages.
 Nevertheless, both dictionaries agree on some items and some proposed cognates are uncontroversial.
 Such cognates tend to rely on relatively simple sound correspondences.